brandoncalia/Ranked-Pref-Sim/README.md

 $(0 < \beta < 1)$

-With $\alpha$ and $\beta$ being scaling variables to account for the weight given to Euclidean distance / scalar product calculations.
+With $\alpha$ and $\beta$ being scaling variables to account for the weight given to Euclidean distance / scalar product calculations, and $R(V,C)$ denoting a random variable drawn from a normal distribution, $\mu=0, \sigma=.05$

-In space, we choose to distribute both voters and candidates the same - each x and y coordinate is drawn from a normal distribution, $\mu = 0, \sigma = .34$.
+In two dimensional space, we choose to distribute both voters and candidates the same - each x and y coordinate is drawn from a normal distribution, $\mu = 0, \sigma = .34$.
 Additional politcal science knowledge on the distribution of voter beliefs would be useful to improve this choice.